 The Adirondack Almanack reports current outdoor recreation conditions around the region on Thursday afternoons.
-Readers can also hear the weekly Adirondack Outdoor Recreation Report Friday mornings on WNBZ (AM 920 & 1240, FM 105 & 102.1) and the stations of North Country Public Radio.
+Readers can also hear the weekly Adirondack Outdoor Recreation Report Friday mornings on the stations of North Country Public Radio.

-The Adirondack Almanack also publishes occasional Forest Ranger incident reports which form a stern reminder that wilderness conditions can change suddenly and accidents happen.
+The Adirondack Almanack also publishes occasional Forest Ranger incident reports which are stern reminders that wilderness conditions can change suddenly and accidents happen.
 Be aware of the latest weather conditions and carry adequate gear and supplies.

 Photo: Angel Slides on Wright Peak from Wikipedia.